Why Faith is right for Senate District 24

 When Faith isn’t in the legislature and knocking on doors she is hiking, cooking, and spending time with her family, her kids Tobin and Sienna along with her husband Mark and their dogs and cat.

-Or stay updated by signing up to receive our emails
+Stay updated by signing up to receive emails

 "When things get